We aim to maintain, with the help of residents, clean, tidy and well cared for communal areas (both outdoor and indoor) on our estates .

 You must not store any highly flammable materials in any outbuilding or garage allocated to your home.

 We understand that tenants may wish to make additions to their home to complement its amenities.
-Before doing so however, you must have written consent from your Neighbourhood Management Officer (NMO).
+Before doing so however, you must have written consent from your Housing Officer.
 This includes any work relating to the installation of satellite dishes and aerials.
 Where permission is given, you will be responsible for any damage caused to the property and/or the property of others through the dish or aerial being installed, dismantled or becoming dislodged.

 Communal aerials are maintained by us.

 All vehicles parking in car parking zones within our estates must have current and valid road tax and an MOT.

 You should not carry out major repairs on vehicles in our car parking areas (or property), and vehicles must not be left in a condition that may be dangerous to others, such as on a jack and without wheel(s).